 Word frequencies are calculated by matching the phonemic representation of the spoken words with the normative transcription in the lexicon.
-However, for numerous reasons, the actual transcriptions of the spoken words in the corpus often do not match the normative lexical transcriptions in the lexicon.
-Therefore, the position of the realized phoneme in the lexical transcription is determined using Dynamic
+However, for numerous reasons, the actual transcriptions of the spoken words in the corpus often do not match the normative lexical transcriptions.
+Therefore, the position of the realized phoneme in the lexical transcription is determined using Dynamic Time Warping (i.e., mapping the transcribed phonemes onto the normative transcription).
+Then, instead of the realized transcription, the lexical normative transcription of the word-onset and phoneme identity are used to search the lexicon.

 Figure 2.
-Correlation strength between segmental information and duration (top) and F{1}/F{2} contrast (bottom).
+Correlation strength between segmental information and duration (top) and F_1/F_2 contrast (bottom).
 Plotted is a breakdown on style and prominence marks.
-Speaker, lexical stress, and vowel identity are accounted for (see text).
-I: Informal speech, R: retold story, T: text reading, S: isolated sentences, PS: pseudo-sentences.
-Statistics +: p <0.001, -: not significant.
-Total N =40,385 tokens
+Speaker, lexical stress, and vowel identity are also accounted for (see text).
+I: Informal speech, R: retold story, T: text reading, S: isolated sentences, PS: pseudo-sentences. +: p < 0.001, -: not significant.
+Total N = 40,385 tokens